Advertising Is Exaggerating The Benefit. Period.

 Sauce for the goose is not always sauce for the gander.
 Different countries have different standards, and these cover things like misleading statements, unfair competitor comparisons, nudity, profanity, and, of course, what counts as an obvious exaggeration versus something that could be believed by the average consumer.

 In America, you can call out competitors in ads.
-In fact, it's a full-on fist fight.
+It's a full-on fist fight.
 Pepsi once bitch-slapped Coke with the Santa On Vacation ad.
 The infamous, and brilliant, "I'm a Mac, I'm a PC" ads did the same thing over a whole campaign.
 And after Apple was done taking swipes at PCs, the tables were turned and PCs, thanks to Microsoft, hit back with another campaign.

 But in the United Kingdom, advertising guidelines are way more rigid than they are in Uncle Sam.
 Many young copywriters and art directors want to get into public battles with competitor products, only to be told that it's not allowed.
-You just can't call out the rivals in the ads, it's not done.
+You just can't call out the rivals in the ads; it's not done.
 And advertising standards are getting more and more strict, with ads being banned for simply making too much of an exaggerated claim.

 What Is The Impact of Banning Ads?